-Like many countries, Romania has been on our radar for years.
-I actually had a great opportunity to visit Romania in 2002, on the several month backpacking trip I met Bell, right after finishing university.
+Like many countries, Romania had been on our radar for years.
+I nearly visited Romania in 2002, on the several month European backpacking trip I met Bell, right after finishing university.
 At the time I was staying at a hostel in Budapest and a few people I met decided to catch a train together to Transylvania.
-I could have continued my journey through Bulgaria, with company, to stay with family in Athens.
+I could have continued my journey through Bulgaria with them, on my way to Greece.
 But on that trip I met a couple people who didn’t have the nicest things to say about Romania.

 1) It’s Hard to Travel in Romania with English

 Some people complain that they found it difficult to travel in Romania while only speaking English.
 And perhaps this is perspective, because Bucharest isn’t Amsterdam, where everyone speaks English.
 However, 40% of Romanians speak at least a moderate amount of English.
 We didn’t partake in any organized tours in Romania and were fine organizing trains and buses ourselves on the ground.
 Most people who work at hotels and train stations speak a moderate amount of English and we found Romanians generally helpful.
 Is traveling in Romania more challenging with English than the Netherlands?
 Yes, but is it hard

 2) Romanians Are Rude